 Also just as relevant to any warm environment is a great pair of booties.
 The ubiquitous half-boot shoe boasts an all-seasons appeal that makes it especially popular no matter what environment you live in.
 They're perfect when it's chilly outside and you want to layer up with leggings, a long tunic, and a boyfriend cardigan or a blazer.
-Yet those booties are just as suitable to wear during summer when the sun shines brightly on your breezy, off-the-shoulder dress and your straw handbag.
+Yet, those booties are just as suitable to wear during summer when the sun shines brightly on your breezy, off-the-shoulder dress and your straw handbag.

 You know what life is like if you live in a region where four seasons is the norm.
 You feel the bitter chill of winter, the welcome winds of spring, the gentle kiss of summer, and the crisp breeze of fall.
 If nothing else, it helps you develop a wonderful appreciation for different periods of the year–and the many ways in which you can wear boots no matter what the season might be.

 The key is to shop with practicality in mind.
 You know best what kind of conditions you have to deal with during winter, especially if you've experienced storms of the century in the past and have trudged to work when you'd much rather stay home nestled beneath the covers.
 A boot that affords you all-day warmth and perpetual dryness is crucial.

-A sturdy rubber shell is always a smart choice, as it locks out moisture and creates a drying cocoon that makes it easy to navigate puddles and slush.
+When it's dry but cold you can take a more stylistic approach to your choices.
+In that case, think in terms of what flatters your wardrobe best.
+Are you strictly a leggings-and-tunics type of woman?
+A pair of lean tall boots contribute to a streamlined silhouette and also feels wonderful when it's chilly outside.
 If wet weather holds off, you can also be more open to wearing different materials.
 Both dress boots and everyday boots in suede are luxurious options during fall and winter, but not always the wisest choice when it's pouring.
-Otherwise, feel free to slip into them, pull on a sleek wool coat, and make the most of the season
+Otherwise, feel free to slip into them, pull on a sleek wool coat, and make the most of the season.